Apologies (The Bear)

 "Apologies" is the ninth episode of the third season of the American television comedy-drama The Bear.
 It is the 27th overall episode of the series and was written by supervising producer Alex Russell, and directed by series creator Christopher Storer.
 It was released on Hulu on June 26, 2024, along with the rest of the season.

 The series follows Carmen "Carmy" Berzatto, an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.
-In the episode, the staff awaits for the review, while also preparing to attend a restaurant's funeral service.
+In the episode, the staff awaits the review, while also preparing to attend a restaurant's funeral service.